HackVerse/blog/_posts/2020-12-17-behind-the-scenes.md

 _Pavan_: "Think thoroughly about the timeline of the event.
 Count even the smallest things."

 _Polkampally Keerthana_: "Do not panic.
 Just give it some time, come back and try again.
-And most importantly,organize your thoughts.
+And most importantly, organize your thoughts.
 Be clear about your goals."

 ---